tc39/proposal-static-class-features/README.md

 # Static class features

+Champion: Daniel Ehrenberg

 Stage 2

 This proposal tracks the "static" (i.e., of the constructor) aspects of the [class fields](http://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods) proposals.
 In the November 2017 TC39 meeting, the static dimensions of these proposals were demoted to Stage 2, to be broken out into a separate proposal while the instance dimensions remain at Stage 3.
 This repository is created to explore the aspects which are still at Stage 2, to determine how to proceed to Stage 3 with some version of them.

 The current proposal is to continue with the previously proposed semantics, where
-1. **Public and private static fields are initialized only once, not per subclass**. [see below](https://github.com/tc39/proposal-static-class-features/blob/master/README.md#static-field-initialization)
+1. **Public and private static fields are initialized only once in the class where they are defined, not additionally in subclasses**. [see below](https://github.com/tc39/proposal-static-class-features/blob/master/README.md#static-field-initialization)
 1. **Private static fields and methods can be called only on the class; TypeError when used with anything else**. [see below](https://github.com/tc39/proposal-static-class-features/blob/master/README.md#static-private-access-on-subclasses)

 ## Static public fields

-This proposal will be focusing on adding only static public fields.
 Like static public methods, static public fields take a common idiom which was possible to write without class syntax and make it more ergonomic, have more declarative-feeling syntax (although the semantics are quite imperative), and allow free ordering with other class elements.

 ### Semantics

 Define an own property on the constructor which is set to the value of the initializer expression.
-The initializer is executed after the class TDZ is ended.

-Alternate semantics are discussed in [Issue #2](https://github.com/tc39/proposal-static-class-features/issues/2).
+The initializer is evaluated in a scope where the binding of the class is available--unlike in computed property names, the class can be referred to from inside initializers without leading to a ReferenceError.

+Alternate semantics are discussed in ["Initializing fields on subclasses"](https://github.com/tc39/proposal-static-class-features#initializing-fields-on-subclasses).
+However, they are not proposed here, for reasons detailed in that section.
+These semantics are justified in more detail in ["Static field initialization"](https://github.com/tc39/proposal-static-class-features#static-field-initialization).

 ### Use case